Kahloyx/VDcalc/README.md

 	-Add loop for different calculation.
 	-Add Reversible calculation.
 	-Maybe also add what is the best Option depending on which resistors are available and test to find the more suitable.
+	-And more to come as long as I'll need to obviously...